nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

-This not only gives us the word count for each record, but also the content and the row index where the record can be found in the data set (i.e. the first column).
+This not only gives us the word count for each record, but also the content and the row index where the record can be found in the data set (i.e. the values in the table's first column).

 If you wanted to see the records with the largest number of words you could replace `ascending = True` with `ascending = False` like so: